impel-intelligence/dippy-studio-bittensor-miner/FAQ.md

 - Availability and capacity

 ### What model is being used?
 All miners currently use the same base model for inference.
-In the future, lora inference will be introduced, allowing for more differentiation between miners.

 ## Mining and Requests